 Webinar: Killing Civilians: Just War & Complex Moral Conflict

-Join us for the 1st EuroISME Webinar, which will be held as a live panel discussion via zoom.
-The session shall start with three short presentations and then also leave time for Q&A from the public.
+The 1st EuroISME Webinar was held as a live panel discussion via zoom on 22 October 2020.
+The session comprised three short presentations and some time for Q&A with the public.

 About the Topic